openfaas/docs/docs/languages/go.md

 ## Go (Golang)

-Go, also called Golang is a popular open-source programming language created and maintained by a team at Google.
+[Go, aka Golang](https://go.dev/) is a popular open-source programming language created and maintained by a team at Google.

 ### Official Go template